Middlesbrough F.C.: Bryan Robson years (1994–2001)

 Player-manager Bryan Robson, from Manchester United, took charge in 1994.
 Following promotion to the Premier League Middlesbrough made high-profile purchases like Brazilian international Juninho and previous season's Champions League final goalscorer and Italian international Fabrizio Ravanelli.
-A difficult 1996–97 season, however, was compounded by a deduction of three points imposed just after Christmas as punishment for the club's failure to fulfil a fixture against Blackburn Rovers, which ultimately resulted in relegation.
-Without the points deduction imposed by the FA Premier League despite the club having taken advice from the Premier League themselves prior to calling off the match, the club would have had enough points to avoid the drop.
+A difficult 1996–97 season, however, was compounded by a deduction of three points imposed just after Christmas as punishment for the club's failure to fulfil a fixture against Blackburn Rovers, which ultimately resulted in relegation, despite the club taking guidance from the Premier League itself regarding the integrity of a match that would have included a number of debutants had Middlesbrough played due to illness in the Boro squad.
 At the same time, the club reached both the League and FA Cup finals for the first time, but lost both games.
 Despite being in the second tier, they were again runners-up in the League Cup final the next year.

 Despite losing high-profile players Ravanelli and Juninho due to relegation, Middlesbrough were promoted back to the Premier League at the first attempt, in 1998.
-The following season saw them settle well and they had a 12-game unbeaten run midway through 1998–99, including a 3–2 win at Old Trafford in January during which they took a 3–0 lead; it was Manchester United's only home defeat during their treble-winning season.
+The following season saw them settle well and they had a 12-game unbeaten run midway through 1998–99, including a 3–2 win at Old Trafford In December 1998 during which they took a 3–0 lead; it was Manchester United's only home defeat during their treble-winning season.
 Middlesbrough continued to stay secure in mid-table the following season, due mainly to the goals of Hamilton Ricard and the signings of prominent players such as Paul Ince and Christian Ziege.
 In 2000–01, they had a brief relegation scare that was solved with the arrival of Terry Venables as co-manager, and a 3–0 win away at Arsenal in April was the team's best result.
 The trend of buying high profile European-based players continued with the acquisitions of Christian Karembeu and Alen Bokšić.
 Bryan Robson left the club before the start of 2001–02 season, having served as manager for seven years.